 Opening our eyes and minds to understand and develop our identity within our own culture while being mindful and respectful of others’ ideas, values and beliefs whether we see similarities or differences.

 My name is Wang Yayuan – Joyce.
 I am the school counselor for the LPC campus.
-This is the first year for me to join the BWYA family, and I feel so honored and excited to work with the excellent team here.
+This is the second year for me to join the BWYA family, and I feel so honored and excited to work with the excellent team here.

 I obtained my bachelor of Applied Psychology from Bangor University in the UK.
 I used to work with children, adolescents and adults as a psychologist for my private practice for 6 years, as well as part-time school counselor in a public primary school and international pediatric clinic.
 Also I worked as a shadow teacher at international schools for over 2 years before I came here.